shivam's lab

 Close the loop between signal and action.

-This is the part that doesn't exist today.
-When a signal fires, it goes somewhere.
+This is the part most programs are missing.
+When a signal fires, it needs to go somewhere.
 It gets assigned.
 Someone owns it.
 There's an SLA.
 Oversight sees it, acts on it, and resolves it.
 The whole thing is tracked and auditable.
-No more signals disappearing into a shared drive.
+I help you design the assignment and escalation workflow, define ownership across central monitoring and site management, and document it in a way an inspector can follow.

 Risk signals list with severity, status, assignment, and SLA tracking.